Throttle Position Sensor

 One of the leads is connected directly to the computer's 5-volt voltage supply, and the other lead connects to the ground circuit.
 Finally, the third wire, the signal circuit, is connected to the movable arm that swipes across an internal resistance strip.
 The signal circuit sends a varying voltage signal back to the ECM, indicating the throttle plate's angle and the driver's intentions.

 The ECM and the TCM share this sensor's output over the network.
 The (TCM) Transmission Control Module uses the TP sensor's signal to indicate load and the driver's intentions and determine the shifting schedule.
-For example, if the throttle plate were to approach WOT (4.5 volts) suddenly, this would indicate that it's time for a downshift.
+For example, if the throttle plate approached WOT (4.5 volts) suddenly, it would indicate it was time for a downshift.